82 Carver 3607 Aft Cabin - Stringer replacement

 Re: 82 Carver 3607 Aft Cabin - Stringer replacement

-kamakazerc wrote:Source of the post....
+Welcome to the forumkamakazerc wrote:QR_BBPOST....
 I foundout that the only criticle area for the wood inside the fiberglass incapsulated stringers is the area that the power train is mounted to. that should be solid. all other areas through out the hull, plywood was used JUST for a mold. the plywood is not intended to carry any strength or load. the fiberglass chanel itself, carries the loads......the only area to be concerned about is engine area below the salon......

 Here's what I know from my experience: